 Studies on low-energy lasers show that kHz systems with active feedback are therefore required to advance laser-plasma accelerator technology, opening a new era of precision timing and alignment, taking advantage of machine learning methods.
 Such a system, generating GeV-class LPA beams, will enable the next step in higher performance required for applications of this technology.
 This is a major milestone on the US plasma accelerator roadmap, and timely execution is critical to retain US leadership within a highly competitive international environment.

-A first Virtual Town Hall on Science with kBELLA will be held 1-3 pm Wednesday, July 15, so that the LBNL community can provide their input and vision on the breadth of science that can be done with this facility.
-Here is the Zoom link.
+A first Virtual Town Hall on Science with kBELLA was held 1-3 pm Wednesday, July 15, 2020, so that the LBNL community could provide their input and vision on the breadth of science that can be done with this facility.